-THE KERNEL-MODE IMPLEMENTATION (AGENT-DEPENDENT)
+KERNEL-MODE PRODUCTS (AGENT-DEPENDENT)

 A kernel-mode driver intercepts all filesystem & registry activity on the system.
 It then merges the view of the virtual application with that of the real system.
 It can merge the views either for the virtual application itself (isolated mode) or for the entire system, thus giving the impression that the program is truly installed.

 User-mode virtualization products function in one of two ways:

 - RAM mode: file readings are redirected directly to the virtual package.
 Also replaces the OS process loader with a “skeleton executable”, and substitutes the OS process loading.
 This approach results in smaller disk space used by virtual applications.
 However, this approach does not benefit from the operating system’s native benefits (in terms of performance, caching, section sharing, backup & ease of access to files, and everything the OS’ file system has to offer).